gobackup/gobackup-operator/README.md

 make deploy IMG=<some-registry>/backup-operator:tag
 ```

-> **NOTE**: If you encounter RBAC errors, you may need to grant yourself cluster-admin
-privileges or be logged in as admin.

 **Create instances of your solution**
 You can apply the samples (examples) from the config/sample:

 ```sh
 kubectl apply -k config/samples/
 ```

->**NOTE**: Ensure that the samples has default values to test it out.

 ### To Uninstall
 **Delete the instances (CRs) from the cluster:**